 I’m yet to explore more on how I can optimize it, and will soon update more in my final review.

-Besides notch, Mobiistar is promoting the X1 Notch phone with AI Selfie Camera as the USP.
-I've also seen it in their ads, The selfie camera is indeed an asset in the X1 Notch, but can't be a USP.
+Besides the notch, Mobiistar is promoting the X1 Notch phone with AI Selfie Camera as the USP.
+I’ve also seen it in their ads, The selfie camera is indeed an asset in the X1 Notch, but can’t be a USP.
 I liked the sharpness in the selfies and even in the beauty mode [I mean it], but again, they are not up to my expectations.

 Unless I apply external filters [more like color pop], the colors levels are quite saturated.
 Why don’t you see some samples below?